graff-ctrl/client-server/README.md

-You will put the Client code in "client.cpp" and the Server code in "server.cpp" You will have a make file that will build these components You will put some debug messages into both client and server code that will end up going to stdout The deliverable will be: milestone1.pdf which contains:
+You will put the Client code in "client.cpp" and the Server code in "server.cpp" You will have a make file that will build these components You will put some debug messages into both client and server code that will end up going to stdout

+Milestone 2 Deliverables:
+An updated milestone1.pdf with relevant changes in project scope and direction including:
-A two paragraph summary of project
+    - A two paragraph summary of project
-A listing of all five RPC's (including connect and disconnect).
-Please add any description to what the RPC is, and description to your input/output variable
-Output (taken from screen) that shows your client and server running Instructions on how you made and started your client and server binaries milestone1.zip which contains: client.cpp server.cpp makefile client and server binaries
+    - A listing of all five RPC's (including connect and disconnect).
+Please add any description to what the RPC is, and description to your input/output variable Instructions on how you made and started your client and server binaries (This Read-Me File) milestone2.zip which contains: client.cpp server.cpp makefile client and server binaries
+RPC Content Lists as .txt files (AdviceList.txt, TipList.txt, and QuoteList.txt)

 With the architecture in place, this particular Milestone is actually fairly easy.
 Requirements are: